-GFSc1 GFSc2 GFSc3 GFSc4 GFSc5 GFSc6A GFSc6B

-GFSC1 GF5C4 GFSCS GFSC6A GFSC6B

-profession co-ordinate work unit Exercithe application profession either as some situs supervisor funded somanagem or as a gui advice the action and action for a small to the action for a small to the action of the action of the action of the actions as a member (in the actions as the actions as the actions as the action of Develops professional ce to other agencies (or th units), industry esentatives and may ence organisational udes and professional elopment policy within framework of rational programs.
+GFSc1 GFSc2 GFSc3 GFSc4 GFSc5 GFSc6A GFSc6B Exercises and accepts professional direction and co-ordination for a small work unit.
+Exercises initiative in the application of professional practices either as a member (in some situations as supervisor but not a grant funded scientist with managerial responsibilities) or as a grant funded scientist in a team or independently.
+Develops professional advice to other agencies (or health units), industry representatives and may influence organisational attitudes and professional development policy within the framework of operational programs.
 Uses significant professional judgement based on knowledge of national initiatives and personal involvement in the development and application of discipline principles and new technology, and/or knowledge of crucial work which can involve a number of personnel from the discipline or a variety of disciplines.
 Operates in a highly complex or specialised field using significant professional judgement.
 With professional independence, uses high levels of expertise and experience to determine professional objectives and priorities within the framework of the agency's or health unit's corporate goals and discipline standards.
 Manages, initiates and formulates research programs, major projects or manages a major professional service or enterprise.
 Is the government's "authority" in a particular specialised field of expertise, or has extensive discipline knowledge and broad experience spanning more than one professional discipline.
 Uses detailed knowledge of government policies and procedures, and an appreciation of their application in relation to Positions at this level have crucial impacts to the agency (or health unit), to industry, to the State or to the nation.
+State of the state or to the nation.
 Grant funded scientists at this level will generally report to an executive position (or equivalent) or to a Chief Executive Officer and will operate with professional independence and have a high profile within their area of expertise.
 Work undertaken may have a crucial impact in the agency (or health unit), to industry, to the State or to the nation with decisions made not subject to professional peer review.
 Work undertaken is expected to be complex requiring advanced problem-solving abilities dictating a capacity for novel and/or innovative approaches and methods.
 Positions at this level will make a major contribution to the development of research program directions and policies and will have significant impacts on research at the national and international level.
 Initial appointment at this level occurs only under exceptional circumstances and recognises marked distinction in the grant funded scientist's research and scholarship.
-Grant funded scientists this level will generally report to an executive leposition (or equivalent) to a Chief Executive Of and will operate with professional independer and have a high profile within their area of expertise.
-Positions have crucial and significant impacts on the organism and biomedical science the international level.
-An occupant of this poswill be sought by a ranger elevant and recognises bodies and/or individua a leading national and international scientist a will attract national and international recognition the employing organism.
-An occupant will posseshigh professorial status will contribute to tertiary curricula development adelivery.
-Appointment at this leve occurs only under exceptional circumstant and recognises marked distinction in the grant funded scientist's reseat and scholarship.
+Grant funded scientists at this level will generally report to an executive leposition (or equivalent) of a Chief Executive Offi and will operate with professional independer and have a high profile within their area of expertise.
+Positions have crucial and significant impacts on the organisat and biomedical science the international level.
+An occupant of this posit will be sought by a range relevant and recognised bodies and/or individuals a leading national and international scientist an will attract national and international recognition the employing organisati.
+An occupant will possess high professorial status a will contribute to tertiary curricula development at delivery.
+Appointment at this level occurs only under exceptional circumstance and recognises marked distinction in the grant funded scientist's resear and scholarship.